React component printing with react-to-print

 yarn add react-to-print

-import React, { useRef } from 'react';
+import { useRef } from "react";

-import { useReactToPrint } from 'react-to-print';
+import { useReactToPrint } from "react-to-print";

-const PrintExample = () => {
+const InvoicePage = () => {

-const componentRef = useRef();
+const contentRef = useRef<HTMLDivElement>(null);

 return (